Pareto Low-Rank Adapters: Efficient Multi-Task Learning with Preferences: Introduction

+In this paper, we introduce \underline{Pa}reto \underline{Lo}w-\underline{R}ank \underline{A}daptors (\palora), a novel PFL algorithm that tackles these limitations through two complementary strategies.
+First, we equip neural networks with task-specific low-rank adapters \citep{hu2022lora} and establish a \textit{Pareto Set} within their convex hull, as in \autoref{fig:concept}.
+The core network parameters learn a general representation beneficial for all objectives, whereas the adapters acquire specialized features.
+Second, we propose to replace the random preference sampling with a deterministic procedure, presented in \autoref{fig:schedule}, that reinforces this division of labor.
+Initially, the focus lies on building general features and towards the latest stages of training on specialization, by selecting preferences in the middle and edges of the simplex, respectively. \looseness=-1

+\palora significantly reduces memory overhead by a structured division of labor within the model, while the core neural network parameters remain fixed, responsible for learning shared representations, only the participation of the lightweight low-rank adapters varies.
+The deterministic sampling schedule mirrors the natural learning process observed in neural networks: early training phases prioritize learning general features, followed by specialization to task-specific features—a strategy akin to curriculum learning \citep{soviany2022curriculum}.
+By focusing on the center of the preference simplex during early training and progressively exploring its edges, \palora achieves a functionally diverse \paretofront without sacrificing convergence speed.
+Finally, \palora is inspired by pareameter-efficient fine-tuning methods \citep{hu2022lora} and, therefore, inherently supports \textit{Pareto expansion} \citep{Ma_Du_Matusik_2020}, i.e., enabling the method to serve as a fine-tuning mechanism for extending the \paretofront in the vicinity of pre-trained solutions.
+This opens up opportunities to leverage the representations learned by foundation models, making \palora highly adaptable and scalable across tasks. \looseness=-1

-Our experimental results demonstrate that \palora significantly outperforms other \pfl methods across multiple benchmarks, has better Pareto alignment and requires fewer parameters.
-For instance, when training occurs from scratch for \cityscapes, \palora requires a $\cityscapesOverhead\%$ memory overhead compared to MTL baselines, a $\cityscapesPamalPaloraRatio\times$ overhead reduction compared to other PFL baselines, while showing superior performance.
-When applied as a fine-tuning mechanism, the proposed method is able to quickly align the adapters towards continuously modeling the Pareto Front locally, offering a flexible Pareto expansion mechanism.
+Our experimental results demonstrate that \palora significantly outperforms other \pfl methods across multiple benchmarks using very small ranks ($r\leq 4$), has better Pareto alignment and requires fewer parameters.
+For instance, when training occurs from scratch for \cityscapes, \palora requires a $\cityscapesOverhead\%$ memory overhead compared to MTL baselines, a $\cityscapesPamalPaloraRatio\times$ overhead reduction compared to \pamal \citep{dimitriadis2023pareto}, while showing superior performance.
+When applied as a fine-tuning mechanism, the proposed method is able to quickly align the adapters towards continuously modeling the \paretofront locally, offering a flexible Pareto expansion mechanism.

 Our contributions are as follows: